 - Limit periods can be anywhere from 1, 7, or for 30 days (time limits only operate on a per day basis).

 - Limits begin immediately, and work on a rolling period.
 For example, if you've deposited your full weekly limit on Tuesday at 9pm, you won't be able to deposit again until 9:01pm the following Tuesday.
+If you wager up to your full weekly wager limit on Tuesday at 9pm, you won’t be able to wager again until 9:01pm the following Tuesday.
 If a deposit limit has been set, you must wait until your selected period is over before you can increase or remove your limits.
+The same applies to wager limits.

 - Login to your Prophet account to set your account limits.